About us

 We are a charity based in Chesham, Buckinghamshire empowering young people in Africa (and the UK) to help themselves by developing the skills and knowledge needed to find gainful employment or start their own business.

-We do this by refurbishing donated tools to a high standard and shipping them to training centres and self-help organisations.
+We refurbish donated tools to a high standard and ship them to training centres and self-help organisations.
 In 2015 we received the Queen’s Award for Voluntary Service.

 Our Mission